RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

   For performance this tool keeps a lot of data in memory.
 This also helps multi-threading allowing the tool to work faster by doing tasks in parallel.

-  The memory settings can be increased as described below.
-Lowering the maximum memory usage to values lower than 1GB will result out-of-memory related crashes.

 Usage